coveooss/platform-sdk/README.md

 **Good to know:**
 * The third argument of `AddOrUpdateExpandedProviderAssociatedToEmailProvider` determines whether the provider is case-sensitive or not.
 If false, `acme\jdoe` is the same as `acme\JDOE`.

-### Add simple permissions to the document
+### Adding simple permissions to the document
 In this example, we add a document with a simple permission model.
 I.e., we set the allowed and denied users directly on the document.
-For more information, visit [Simple Permission Model Definition Examples](https://docs.coveo.com/en/107/cloud-v2-developers/simple-permission-model-definition-examples)
+For more information, see [Simple Permission Model Definition Examples](https://docs.coveo.com/en/107/cloud-v2-developers/simple-permission-model-definition-examples)
 ```csharp
 PushDocument document = new PushDocument("http://www.coveo.com/secured") {
     ClickableUri = "http://www.coveo.com/secured",